X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Acknowledgments

 \section{Acknowledgments}

-Thanks to the Upwork workers who conducted our annotation task: Isabel Botero, Priya Dabak, Rohan Deshmukh, Priyanka Ganage, Ailin Larossa, Ashish Yadav and others.
+Thanks to anonymous reviewers for their helpful feedback.
+Thanks to the Upwork workers who conducted our annotation task: Isabel Botero, Priya Dabak, Rohan Deshmukh, Fan Feng, Priyanka Ganage, Lin Hongxinnn, Ailin Larossa, John Payne, Tan Wang, Ashish Yadav, and others.
 This work was partially supported by NSF CAREER Award IIS-2145280, by a gift from Amazon, and by Good Systems,\footnote{\url{https://goodsystems.utexas.edu/}} a UT Austin Grand Challenge to develop responsible AI technologies.